 Your state or local government may not require a food handler’s permit, but if anyone asks, since you’re baking from home, it’ll be nice to say you have it.

 You can even add your food handler’s permit number on your cake box labels.
-(By the way, make sure to check your local laws for proper labeling.)
+(By the way, make sure to check your local laws for proper labeling as we mentioned above.)

-You want to set up how you’ll accept payments: Paypal, Square, Cash, Check?
-Another payment app?
+You want to set up how you’ll accept payments: Paypal, Square, Cash, Check, A payment app?
 Just figure out how you’ll accept payments.

-You’ll want to set up your other business branding items like business cards, boxes, labels, thank you cards, etc.
+You’ll want to set up your other business branded items like business cards, boxes, labels, thank you cards, etc.

 Things don’t have to be perfect as far as logos or other stationary goes.
 You can always change that and adjust it later.
-Don’t get caught up trying to get your logo and website perfect.
+Don’t get caught up trying to get your logo and website (if you have that) perfect.
 You don’t want to take too long on this step.

 It’s always going to be changing and evolving.
 Things don’t have to be perfect and you can always adjust things later on if you need to.

-What will your business policies be?
-For example, figure out what you’ll do for discounts.
-Are you going to give friends and family discounts?
+Think about this: What will your business policies be?
+For example, figure out what you’ll do for discounts…Will you actually have them?
+If so, how much and for whom?
+Are you going to give all friends and family discounts?
 Know that ahead of time because you WILL be asked.